Montessori at Home

 While your child’s work environment should be free of distraction, it doesn’t have to be away from family activity.
 Some children prefer working at the kitchen table or reading in a cozy corner of the living room to holing up in a bedroom or study.
 Observe your child’s response to various environments, ask questions, and make adjustments as needed.

-By expressing encouragement and appreciation for your child’s efforts, you — like their teachers — help nurture an inner motivation that will serve her for life.
+By expressing encouragement and appreciation for your child’s efforts, you — like their teachers — help nurture an inner motivation that will serve them for life.